 - To get increased I/O throughput, stripe multiple Azure data disks

 - Place the log and data files on separate disks or in separate storage pools

 - Avoid utilizing the Azure data disk caching options (caching policy = none)

 - You should avoid using the operating system or temporary disks for database storage or logging

 When You Need More Than Tips

-Though Microsoft Azure is a flexible cloud platform, it can be quite complex and ensuring that your Azure environment is running efficiently and maintaining that status over time can be more than a full-time job.
-Optimizing and learning the tools, staying abreast of changes and updates, utilizing industry best-practices, and attempting to train yourself and your staff on the mentioned topics not only eats up a lot of time and money, but it can also be extraordinarily confusing.
-In many cases that investment of time, energy, and capital can come at a great cost relative to using that those resources in other ways.
+Microsoft Azure is a flexible cloud platform.
+However, it can be challenging to ensure your environment is running efficiently, and maintaining that status can be more than a full-time job.
+Optimizing and learning the tools, staying abreast of changes and updates, utilizing industry best practices, and attempting to train yourself and your staff on the mentioned topics not only eats up a lot of time and money, but it can also be extraordinarily confusing.
+In many cases that investment of time, energy, and capital can come at a great cost relative to using those resources in other ways.

 That’s why you need a partner like our expert team at Connectria.
 Our engineers are here to help simplify Azure for you, offering the only comprehensive suite of managed services in the market today.
 The most important piece of the puzzle is to make sure Azure works for you – and we’re here to make that happen.